 The Transportation Security Administration (TSA) offers several paid and unpaid internship opportunities in its various operation areas, including transportation security, management, administration, and professional services to undergraduate and graduate students.
 As a criminal justice student, you may consider taking courses like criminology, theory and practice of crime prevention, and terrorism.

-The U.S. Bureau of Labor Statistics (BLS) forecasts a 10% growth in the employment of defense attorneys between 2010 and 2020.
-However, even with the 73,600 new jobs expected to be added during that timeframe, competition is expected to be strong due to economic factors and budget constraints potentially negatively affecting hiring trends.
+The U.S. Bureau of Labor Statistics (BLS) forecasts an 8% growth in the employment of defense attorneys between 2016 and 2026.
+However, even with the 65,000 new jobs expected to be added during that time frame, competition is expected to be strong due to economic factors and budget constraints potentially negatively affecting hiring trends.

-According to BLS, the average annual salary of defense lawyers was $112,760 during 2010.
+According to BLS, the average annual salary of defense lawyers was $119,250 in 2017.
 The actual income of a new defense attorney income can vary depending on factors such as whether you open your own practice, work for a large law firm, or work for the government as a public defender.

 Typically, law students are able to gain practical experience by participating in internship programs sponsored by their schools, or by securing summer jobs in a variety of legal environments, including law firms, corporate legal departments, and government agencies.
 In addition, agencies like the U.S. Department of Justice offers several paid and unpaid internship opportunities in its management offices, litigating divisions, legal and policy offices and investigatory and law enforcement offices to undergraduate and graduate students.

 Specific procedures vary by state, but in general, attorneys must become licensed by passing the written bar exam upon completion of law school.
 Since the exam is administered through each state, you must pass the bar in each state you would like to work.
 Some states also require attorneys to pass ethics exams and other state-specific tests.